OncoCyte (NASDAQ:OCX) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of OncoCyte (NASDAQ:OCX – Free Report) in a research report report published on Sunday morning.
+StockNews.com started coverage on shares of OncoCyte (NASDAQ:OCX – Free Report) in a research note issued to investors on Saturday.
 The brokerage issued a sell rating on the stock.

-Other equities analysts also recently issued reports about the company.
-Needham & Company LLC cut their target price on OncoCyte from $9.00 to $4.25 and set a buy rating for the company in a research note on Thursday, August 10th.
-Benchmark cut their target price on OncoCyte from $9.00 to $5.00 and set a speculative buy rating for the company in a research note on Thursday, August 24th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus price target of $7.31.
+Other equities research analysts have also issued research reports about the stock.
+Benchmark decreased their price objective on shares of OncoCyte from $9.00 to $5.00 and set a speculative buy rating for the company in a report on Thursday, August 24th.
+Needham & Company LLC reduced their price target on shares of OncoCyte from $9.00 to $4.25 and set a buy rating for the company in a report on Thursday, August 10th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, OncoCyte has a consensus rating of Hold and a consensus price target of $7.31.

 OncoCyte Price Performance

-OncoCyte (NASDAQ:OCX – Get Free Report) last posted its quarterly earnings data on Thursday, August 10th.
-The company reported ($1.07) EPS for the quarter, beating the consensus estimate of ($2.60) by $1.53.
-The company had revenue of $0.46 million for the quarter, compared to analysts’ expectations of $0.60 million.
-As a group, sell-side analysts expect that OncoCyte will post -3.03 EPS for the current fiscal year.
+OncoCyte (NASDAQ:OCX – Get Free Report) last released its earnings results on Thursday, August 10th.
+The company reported ($1.07) earnings per share (EPS) for the quarter, topping the consensus estimate of ($2.60) by $1.53.
+The firm had revenue of $0.46 million during the quarter, compared to the consensus estimate of $0.60 million.
+On average, equities research analysts predict that OncoCyte will post -3.03 EPS for the current year.

 Institutional Investors Weigh In On OncoCyte

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-AWM Investment Company Inc. grew its position in shares of OncoCyte by 109.4% in the second quarter.
-AWM Investment Company Inc. now owns 14,185,664 shares of the company’s stock valued at $3,263,000 after purchasing an additional 7,412,613 shares during the period.
-Renaissance Technologies LLC grew its position in shares of OncoCyte by 131.7% in the second quarter.
-Renaissance Technologies LLC now owns 138,100 shares of the company’s stock valued at $32,000 after purchasing an additional 78,500 shares during the period.
-Geode Capital Management LLC grew its position in OncoCyte by 23.8% during the second quarter.
-Geode Capital Management LLC now owns 1,228,553 shares of the company’s stock valued at $283,000 after acquiring an additional 236,099 shares during the period.
-Defender Capital LLC. grew its position in OncoCyte by 4.0% during the first quarter.
-Defender Capital LLC. now owns 2,363,430 shares of the company’s stock valued at $838,000 after acquiring an additional 90,500 shares during the period.
-Finally, Balyasny Asset Management LLC grew its position in OncoCyte by 389.9% during the third quarter.
-Balyasny Asset Management LLC now owns 52,887 shares of the company’s stock valued at $39,000 after acquiring an additional 42,091 shares during the period.
+A number of hedge funds have recently modified their holdings of OCX.
+AWM Investment Company Inc. raised its holdings in OncoCyte by 109.4% during the second quarter.
+AWM Investment Company Inc. now owns 14,185,664 shares of the company’s stock worth $3,263,000 after purchasing an additional 7,412,613 shares in the last quarter.
+Renaissance Technologies LLC grew its holdings in OncoCyte by 131.7% in the 2nd quarter.
+Renaissance Technologies LLC now owns 138,100 shares of the company’s stock valued at $32,000 after buying an additional 78,500 shares during the period.
+Geode Capital Management LLC boosted its holdings in OncoCyte by 23.8% in the 2nd quarter.
+Geode Capital Management LLC now owns 1,228,553 shares of the company’s stock worth $283,000 after acquiring an additional 236,099 shares during the period.
+Defender Capital LLC. raised its position in shares of OncoCyte by 4.0% in the 1st quarter.
+Defender Capital LLC. now owns 2,363,430 shares of the company’s stock valued at $838,000 after purchasing an additional 90,500 shares in the last quarter.
+Finally, Balyasny Asset Management LLC raised its position in shares of OncoCyte by 389.9% during the 3rd quarter.
+Balyasny Asset Management LLC now owns 52,887 shares of the company’s stock valued at $39,000 after acquiring an additional 42,091 shares in the last quarter.

 OncoCyte Corporation, a molecular diagnostics company, research, develops, and commercializes proprietary laboratory-developed tests for the detection of cancer in the United States and internationally.
 The company offers DetermaRx, a molecular test for early-stage adenocarcinoma of the lung; and DetermaIO, a proprietary gene expression assay.